Why Some Papers Are Rejected After Minor Revisions

 Failure to:

-• Provide clear page references
+• Provide clear page and line references

 • Highlight revised sections